etkaar/server-with-pikvm/OSImaging.md

 ### 4.4 Flash Image to MicroSD Card Using the Raspberry Pi Imager

 You can download the offical Raspberry Pi Imager [here](https://www.raspberrypi.com/software/).
+Flashing is easy, refer to the official documentation for that step:

 📢 Official: [Flashing the OS image - PiKVM Handbook](https://docs.pikvm.org/flashing_os/?h=flashing)